 Prostitution charges typically involve the exchange of money for sex.
 Despite this being a common occurrence in North Carolina and throughout the country, it still constitutes illegal behavior and is subject to serious criminal penalties.
 If you face a prostitution charge, your reputation, finances, and freedom are all at risk.

-Many types of conduct may result in a prostitution charge, so these types of cases require the experience of a seasoned defense attorney to build a strategy tailored to the specific circumstances.
+Many types of conduct may result in a prostitution charge, so these types of cases require the experience of a seasoned criminal defense attorney to build a strategy tailored to the specific circumstances.
 Contact an experienced North Charleston prostitution lawyer to fight on your behalf.

 What is the Definition of Prostitution?